CodeWithSahil-alt/Alien-Invasion/README.md

 - Created `Alien` class using `pygame.sprite.Sprite`
 - Calculated number of aliens per row dynamically
 - Aliens drawn in a fleet at the top of the screen
-- Foundation laid for future logic (movement, collision, scoring)
+- Spawns a full alien fleet at the top of the screen.

 ### ✅ Alien Fleet Movement
-- Aliens now move horizontally as a fleet
+- Aliens move horizontally as a fleet
 - When a fleet hits the screen edge, it drops down and reverses direction
 - Controlled using `check_edges()` in each alien and centralized `fleet_direction` in `Settings`
 - Prepares the game for bullet-alien collisions and end conditions